k98kurz/tapescript/docs.md

 ## OP_EVAL - 45 - x2D

 Pulls a value from the stack then attempts to run it as a script.
-Any values pulled from the eval queue are then put on the main queue.
-Script is disallowed from using OP_EVAL or modifying tape.flags, tape.definitions, or cache; it is executed with callstack_count=tape.callstack_count+1 and copies of tape.callstack_limit, tape.flags, tape.definitions, cache, and queue.
+OP_EVAL shares a common queue and cache with other ops.
+Script is disallowed from modifying tape.flags or tape.definitions; it is executed with callstack_count=tape.callstack_count+1 and copies of tape.flags and tape.definitions; it also has access to all loaded contracts.

 ## OP_NOT - 46 - x2E